Skip to content

 Synchronise your changes

-Make a change to your project.
+Make a change to your data.
 Either create a new feature, delete a feature, or modify the geometry or attributes.
 Open the blue cloud button on the top left of the screen:

 Cloud button